-A read cycle is initiated when RAMSEL~ is asserted.
+A read cycle is initiated when RAMSEL~ and PAS~ is asserted on the rising edge of CPU2X.
 Addresses must be valid at the time RAMSEL~ is asserted.
 Soon after the assertion of RAMSEL~, RAS~ for the proper bank according to the value of A18, is asserted.
 Two CPU2X clocks after the recognition of RAMSEL~, CAS is asserted to the RAM chips.
-On writes, the proper WEN signals will be asserted only if PAS~ is asserted by the beginning of S3.
-Likewise, PAS~ must remain asserted long enough for DTACK~ to be recognized by the processor (negation of PAS~ causes negation of DTACK~).
+PAS~ must remain asserted long enough for DTACK~ to be recognized by the processor (negation of PAS~ causes negation of DTACK~).
+Furthermore, assertion of PAS~ causes the addresses to be latched, so PAS~ should remain asserted for as long as RAM addresses need to be stable for proper RAM operation.